Provision of advisory services and procedural support to non-government senators.

-The office directly supports the parliamentary work of senators by providing procedural advice and support; and drafting legislative amendments and private senators’ bills.
-It also provides secretariats for the Senate’s legislative scrutiny committees, the Regulations and Ordinances Committee and the Scrutiny of Bills Committee, which examine bills and legislative instruments against certain rights and accountability criteria.
+The office directly supports the parliamentary work of senators by providing procedural advice and support; and drafting legislative amendments and private senators' bills.
+It also provides secretariats for the Senate's two legislative scrutiny committees, the Regulations and Ordinances Committee and the Scrutiny of Bills Committee, and for the Parliamentary Joint Committee on Human Rights, all of which examine bills and legislative instruments against certain rights and accountability criteria.

 The Research Section develops, manages and delivers publications, resources and programs which inform a wide range of audiences about the role and operations of the Senate and the Parliament.

-In 2010–11, the office prepared an average of 13 procedural scripts per sitting day for senators’ use in the chamber and elsewhere.
-This was significantly higher than the 2009–10 average of eight scripts per day.
-The scripts typically related to procedural matters, such as orders for the production of documents, the referral of matters to committees, and unanswered questions on notice.
+In 2011–12, the office prepared an average of nine procedural scripts per sitting day for senators' use in the chamber.
+The scripts typically related to such procedural matters as orders for the production of documents, the referral of matters to committees, and unanswered questions on notice.

 This work was undertaken primarily for non-government senators.
-Occasionally, the office drafted amendments to inform committee processes and demonstrate the implementation of committee recommendations.
+On occasion, the office drafted amendments to inform committee processes and demonstrate the implementation of committee recommendations.

-The office drafted and circulated 79 sets of ‘committee of the whole’ amendments, containing 587 individual amendments—these are amendments proposed to the text of bills dealt with by the Senate.
-A significant number of these related to the national broadband network bills.
-The number of sets of circulated amendments is low compared with 2009–10 (see table 2), reflecting the break in parliamentary sittings over the election period.
-However, the office also drafted over 160 amendments that were not circulated, because, for example, they related to bills not dealt with by the Senate over the year or they were drafted for use outside the chamber to inform negotiations between parties.
+The office drafted and circulated 101 sets of committee of the whole amendments, containing 505 individual amendments.
+The office also drafted more than 23 sets of amendments that were not circulated, because, for example, they related to bills not dealt with by the Senate over the year or they were drafted for use outside the chamber to inform negotiations between parties.

 Where amendments were framed as requests to the House of Representatives, in accordance with section 53 of the Constitution, the office also produced statements explaining the applicability of section 53 and the precedents of the Senate.
 These ensured senators were able to meet procedural requirements and demonstrate that their amendments were constitutionally sound.

-Private senators’ bills continued to be used as vehicles for individual senators and non-government parties to advance debate across areas of interest.
-In 2010–11, the office drafted 54 private senators’ bills that were finalised and processed for introduction in the chamber, two of which were passed by the Senate.
+Private senators' bills continued to be used as vehicles for individual senators and non-government parties to advance debate across areas of interest.
+In 2011–12, the office drafted 69 private senators' bills, of which 26 were finalised and processed for introduction in the chamber, and one of which was passed by the Senate.

 A number of other bills were drafted to different stages of development, for introduction at a later date or for use by senators outside the chamber.